(CW: brief mention of multiple forms of child abuse)

 It turns out that Morpheus was right, at least for us.

-In a way, everyone is a character.
+In a way, everyone is a character, though we don’t consider ourselves “fictional characters,” since this implies that there is a “real” person behind us who is writing this story.
 Throughout our lives, we try on roles to see how they fit.
 We do a kind of character research every time we want to learn a new recipe, pick the right car to buy, decide what vocation you want to pursue, find out the person or people you want to spend the rest of your life with.
 All these decisions add up and become your full story, carried with you until you reach your end—and even then, your story is not finished.
 Your family, friends, and colleagues will hold you in their memories long after you are laid to rest.

 And our outward persona—the one with the government name—is as much of a character as any of us are.
 In fact, he’s more fictional than the rest of us, separate biographies notwithstanding, since there is no system member who corresponds to that persona.